 3D-printed jigs and fixtures allow for lower-volume runs of complex assemblies to be easily produced with no minimum order quantity.

-Jigs offer a single-piece design to reduce post-processing, increase strength and accuracy.
+Fixtures offer a single-piece design to reduce post-processing, increase strength and accuracy.

-Jigs can be easily designed in a CAD program, iterating the Jig until it's correct.
+Fixtures can be easily designed in a CAD program, iterating the Jig until it's correct.

 3D Printing over CNC Machining